-Nascar racer Ralph Dale Earnhardt was born on April 29, 1951, in Kannapolis, North Carolina.
-His father, Ralph Earnhardt, was a well-known racecar driver, and Dale Earnhardt began racing himself on the local tracks at the age of 15.
-He dropped out of school in the ninth grade, he went through several jobs while attempting to get his own racing career off the ground.
+NASCAR racer Ralph Dale Earnhardt was born on April 29, 1951, in Kannapolis, North Carolina.
+His father, Ralph Earnhardt, was a successful race car driver and renowned mechanic, and Dale developed a love for cars at an early age.
+After dropping out of school in the ninth grade, he went through several jobs while attempting to get his own racing career off the ground.

-In 1973, Ralph Earnhardt died of a heart attack at the racetrack while working on his car.
+In 1973, Ralph Earnhardt died of a heart attack.
 Two years later, in May 1975, his son made his own stock car racing debut, finishing 22nd in the World 600 at Charlotte Motor Speedway.

-In 1978, Earnhardt's racing caught the attention of Rod Osterlund, a racing sponsor based in California, and the driver was signed to his first full-time Winston Cup contract as Osterlund's only sponsored driver in 1979.
+Earnhardt eventually caught the attention of Rod Osterlund, a racing sponsor based in California, and the driver was signed to his first full-time Winston Cup contract for the 1979 season.
 That year, Earnhardt racked up his first win on the National Association for Stock Car Auto Racing (NASCAR) circuit at the Southeastern 500 in Bristol, Tennessee.
 By the end of the racing season, he had become the first driver to win over $200,000 in his rookie year; he was rewarded with NASCAR's prestigious Rookie of the Year honors.

-The next year proved to be even bigger for Earnhardt, as he won his first NASCAR season points championship, or Winston Cup Championship, barely edging out the veteran driver Cale Yarborough.
-With the win, Earnhardt became the first driver ever to win Rookie of the Year and the season championship back-to-back.
+The next year proved to be even bigger for Earnhardt, as he won his first NASCAR season points championship, or Winston Cup championship, barely edging out the veteran driver Cale Yarborough.
+With the win, Earnhardt became the first driver to win Rookie of the Year and the points championship in back-to-back seasons.

 Not long after Osterlund sold his team to J.D.
 Stacy in 1981, Earnhardt signed to race for driver-turned-owner Richard Childress.
 He spent the next two years with Bud Moore's team, but he reunited with Childress after the 1983 season and his career took off.
-After winning four races in 1985, Earnhardt recorded five wins and a second Winston Cup Championship in 1986.
-The next year saw Earnhardt's best results yet, as he won 11 races and a third championship title, finishing in the top five in 21 out of 29 races.
+After winning four races in 1985, Earnhardt recorded five wins and a second Winston Cup championship in 1986.
+The next year saw Earnhardt's best results yet, as he won 11 races and a third championship, finishing in the Top 5 in 21 out of 29 races.

-His success on the track continued, as he won his fourth Winston Cup Championship in 1990, earning a then-record $3,083,056 in winnings.
+His success on the track continued, as he won his fourth Winston Cup championship in 1990, earning a then-record $3,083,056 in winnings.
 In 1991, he took home yet another title.
-The streak was broken in 1992 after a series of mechanical failures, but Earnhardt bounced back the following year to win a sixth Winston Cup.
+The streak was broken in 1992, when he finished a disappointing 12th in the standings, but Earnhardt bounced back the following year to win a sixth championship.

-With a win at the AC Delco 500 in his home state of North Carolina in 1994, Earnhardt won his seventh Winston Cup Championship, tying the legendary Richard Petty for most career titles.
+With a win at the AC Delco 500 in his home state of North Carolina in 1994, Earnhardt claimed his seventh Winston Cup championship, tying the legendary Richard Petty for most career titles.
 For the third time in five years, he topped the $3 million mark in earnings, and was indisputably the king of stock car racing.